 About

-The character 蜍 (chú) is a phono-semantic compound.
-The left component, the radical 虫 (chóng), indicates its semantic category, historically covering insects, reptiles, and other small creatures.
-The right component, 余 (yú), serves as the phonetic element. 蜍 specifically refers to toads and is most commonly used in the binomial compound 蟾蜍 (chánchú), meaning "toad".
-In Chinese folklore and mythology, the toad is closely linked to the moon through the legend of Chang'e, who was transformed into a toad after fleeing to the lunar surface upon consuming an elixir of immortality.
+蜍 (chú) is a phonosemantic compound: 虫 (chóng) on the left indicates a crawling creature (historically covering insects, reptiles, and amphibians), while 余 (yú) on the right gives the sound.
+The character means toad and appears almost exclusively in the compound 蟾蜍 (chánchú, "toad").
+In Chinese folklore, the toad is linked to the moon through the legend of Chang'e, who transformed into a toad upon fleeing to the lunar surface after drinking an elixir of immortality.

 Etymology Hide